tl11bi/pyspark_validation/java-validators/README_rules_schema.md

 ## 3. Basic Schema Structure

-A rules schema is a list of rule objects, each specifying a validation type and its parameters.
-Each rule object must include a `type` field, which determines how the rule is applied.
+A rules schema is a JSON array of rule objects.
+Each rule object must include:
+- `type` (required): The validation rule type
+- `name` (optional): A descriptive identifier for the rule (auto-generated if omitted)
+- Additional fields specific to the rule type

+**Schema Validation**:
+- Duplicate rule names are flagged as errors
+- Unsupported rule types are rejected
+- Missing required fields are caught before data validation
+- Multiple `headers` rules generate a warning (consider consolidating)

 Below are the supported rule types and how to write them:

 ### Rule Types and Examples